semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 The main function of the [cache](../reference/toolbox#cache) is to speed up job execution by caching downloaded files.

-The `cache store` and `cache restore` commands can detect well-known files and folders.
+The `cache store` and `cache restore` commands can detect well-known dependency managers and persist files autoatically.
 Let's say we want to speed up `npm install`, here is how to do it:

 ```shell
 checkout